Rappich/Logivance-server/readme.md

-# Chas Advance – Backend
+# Logivance – Backend

-This repository contains the **backend service** for **Chas Advance**, a logistics platform enabling climate-controlled and fully traceable delivery of specialized goods.
+This repository contains the **backend service** for the school project **Logivance**, a logistics platform for climate-controlled and traceable delivery of specialized goods.
 The backend handles data management, authentication, sensor communication, vehicle integration, and provides REST APIs for both the frontend and IoT systems.

+> **Note:** The Azure backend, database, frontend, and monitoring have been decommissioned.
+The backend can now only be run **locally** using Docker and PostgreSQL.

 ---
 ## Repository Structure (Top-Level)